-Hereditary nephritis is a genetically heterogeneous disorder characterized by hematuria, impaired renal function, sensorineural hearing loss, and ocular abnormalities.
+Hereditary nephritis is a genetically heterogeneous disorder characterized by nephritic syndrome (ie, hematuria, proteinuria, hypertension, eventual renal insufficiency) often with sensorineural deafness and, less commonly, ophthalmologic symptoms.
 Cause is a gene mutation affecting type IV collagen.
-Symptoms and signs are those of nephritic syndrome (ie, hematuria, proteinuria, hypertension, eventual renal insufficiency) often with sensorineural deafness and, less commonly, ophthalmologic symptoms.
 Diagnosis is by history, including family history, urinalysis, and biopsy (renal or skin).
 Treatment is the same as that of chronic kidney disease, sometimes including kidney transplantation.

-Hereditary nephritis is a nephritic syndrome (see Overview of Nephritic Syndrome) caused by a mutation in the COL4A5 gene that encodes the α-5 chain of type IV collagen and results in altered type IV collagen strands.
+Hereditary nephritis is a nephritic syndrome caused by a mutation in the COL4A5 gene that encodes the alpha-5 chain of type IV collagen and results in altered type IV collagen strands.
 The mechanism by which collagen alteration causes a glomerular disorder is unknown, but impaired structure and function are presumed; in most families, thickening and thinning of the glomerular and tubular basement membranes occur, with multilamination of the lamina densa in a focal or local distribution (basket-weave pattern).
 Glomerular scarring and interstitial fibrosis eventually result.

-The disorder is most commonly inherited in X-linked fashion, although autosomal recessive and dominant varieties exist.
-Patients may develop renal insufficiency between ages 20 and 30 yr (juvenile form) or after age 30 (adult form).
+The disorder is most commonly inherited in X-linked fashion, although autosomal recessive and, rarely, autosomal dominant varieties exist.
+Cases with X-linked inheritance may be clinically categorized as

-Because of X-linked transmission, women usually are asymptomatic and have little functional impairment.
-Most men eventually develop renal symptoms and signs similar to those of acute nephritic syndrome (eg, microscopic hematuria, hypertension, eventually gross hematuria with proteinuria) and progress to renal insufficiency between ages 20 and 30 (juvenile form).
+Classic X-linked disease in males and autosomal recessive disease are clinically similar.
+Patients develop renal symptoms and signs similar to those of acute nephritic syndrome (eg, microscopic hematuria, hypertension, eventually gross hematuria with proteinuria) and progress to renal insufficiency between ages 20 and 30 (juvenile forms).

 Ophthalmologic abnormalities—cataracts (most common), anterior lenticonus (a regular conical protrusion on the anterior aspect of the lens due to thinning of the lens capsule), spherophakia (spherical lens deformation that can predispose to lens subluxation), nystagmus, retinitis pigmentosa, blindness—also occur but less frequently than hearing loss.